terrytilley/CV/README.md

 ## Skills

 #### Teamwork
 I took part in a lot of pair programming sessions at Makers Academy, I would pair with someone different every day and this required me to able to adapt to different personalities very quickly.
+During my final project I was in a team of four, pair programming helped us get the front and back end built at the same time with minimal issues.

 #### Design
 While working at my previous job ([Benson & Company](http://www.bensoncompany.co.uk)) I was tasked with creating landing pages for the company services based on the company branding, such as [Full Access](http://full-access.co.uk/) and [Management Courses](http://www.managementcourseslondon.com/).